 Measurement of Gas Tax Preferences for the Dependent Variable

 In the survey, we reminded the legislators what the current gas tax in their state was and then asked them to report the preferences of their party leaders, the preferences of their constituents, and their own personal preferences.
-After asking them about these three factors separately, we asked them to indicate the level of the gas tax that they would implement in their role as a state legislator if they could choose (Anderson et al. 2020, 2016).
+After asking them about these three factors separately, we asked them to indicate the level of the gas tax that they would implement in their role as a state legislator if they could choose.
 Specifically, we asked the following question, which is our main dependent variable in the analysis:

 We realize that many factors go into making decisions as a state legislator.
 Accounting for all of the above considerations (and other factors too), what would you implement if, in your role as a state legislator, you could choose the state gas tax level in your state?